alextcl/FFRK/README.md

 ## Additional Features:
 ### Chest
-Open the chest based on the state file supplied by other proxy app e.g. RK Squared, in the format of CSV
+The script open the chest based on the state file supplied by other proxy app e.g. RK Squared, in the format of CSV
 ```
 5,3,1
 ```